-- With respect to our Document Management segment, including the solutions recently acquired from CEO Image, our current strategy is to focus on cloud-based delivery of our software products.
-Historically, our revenues have mostly resulted from premise-based software licensing revenue and professional services revenue.
-Our observation of industry trends leads us to anticipate that cloud-based delivery will become our principal software business and a primary source of revenues for us, and we are seeing our customers migrate to cloud-based services.
-When we evaluate our results, we assess whether our cloud-based software revenues are increasing, relative to prior periods and relative to other sources of revenue. - With respect to our Document Conversion segment, our strategy is to maintain and grow our core document conversion, storage, and retrieval business, while simultaneously leveraging our software products and services to provide more attractive total digital transformation solutions for the customers of our Document Conversion segment.
+- With respect to our Document Management segment, including the solutions recently acquired from Yellow Folder, our current strategy is to focus on cloud-based delivery of our software products.
+Our observation of industry trends leads us to anticipate that cloud-based delivery will continue to be our principal software business and a primary source of revenues for us, and we are seeing our customers migrate to cloud-based services.
+When we evaluate our results, we assess whether our cloudbased software revenues are increasing, relative to prior periods and relative to other sources of revenue. - With respect to our Document Conversion segment, our strategy is to maintain and grow our core document conversion, storage, and retrieval business, while simultaneously leveraging our software products and services to provide more attractive total digital transformation solutions for the customers of our Document Conversion segment.
 Accordingly, when we evaluate our results for Document Conversion, we will assess whether our revenues increase with respect to the segment's services, relative to prior periods, but we will also be assessing whether Document Conversion customers begin to make purchases of other products or services. - We are focused upon sales of our document services and software solutions through resellers and directly to our customers, with a further focus on select vertical markets.
-We assess whether our sales resulting from relationships with resellers are increasing, relative to prior periods and relative to direct sales to customers, and whether reseller or direct efforts offer the best opportunities for growth in our targeted vertical markets. - Our customer engagements often involve the development and licensing of customer-specific document solutions and related consulting and software maintenance services or tailoring a document conversion program to meet customer requirements.
-When analyzing whether to undertake a particular customer engagement, we often consider the following factors as part of our overall strategy to grow the business: (i) the profit margins the project may yield, and (ii) whether the project would help to develop new product and service features that we could integrate into our suite of products, resulting in an overall product portfolio that better aligns with the needs of our target customers. - Our software sales cycle averages 1-2 months; however, large projects can be longer, lasting 3-6 months.
+We assess whether our sales resulting from relationships with resellers are increasing, relative to prior periods and relative to direct sales to customers, and whether reseller or direct efforts offer the best opportunities for growth in our targeted vertical markets. - Our customer engagements often involve tailoring a document conversion program to meet customer requirements or sometimes involve the development and licensing of customer-specific document solutions and related consulting and software maintenance services.
+When analyzing whether to undertake a particular customer engagement, we often consider the following factors as part of our overall strategy to grow the business: (i) the profit margins the project may yield, and (ii) whether the project would help to develop new product and service features that we could integrate into our suite of products, resulting in an overall product portfolio that better aligns with the needs of our target customers. - Our software sales cycle averages 1-3 months; however, large projects can be longer, lasting 4-6 months.
 When a software project begins, we generally perform preinstallation assessment, project scoping, and implementation consulting.
-On the other hand, our document conversion services typically contain a very short sales cycle, but we can have a backlog of work orders not yet processed.
+On the other hand, our document conversion services often contain a very short sales cycle, but we can have a backlog of work orders not yet processed.
 Therefore, when we plan our business and evaluate our results, we consider the revenue we expect to recognize from projects in our late-stage software pipeline and in our document conversion services backlog queue. - We monitor our costs and capital needs to ensure efficiency as well as an adequate level of support for our business plan. - While we are constantly focused on organic growth, we also continually monitor potential acquisitions of complementary solutions and expertise that are consistent with our core business.
 We look for acquisitions that can add value for our customers and are expected to be accretive to our financial performance.